Warrior III Pose

 Step Three

 On an exhalation, push your right foot firmly down into the mat and straighten your right leg as you lift up your left leg behind you.
-Imagine one person is pulling your hands forward while another person is pulling your left foot back right behind you.
+Imagine one person is pulling your hands forward while another person is pulling your left foot back behind you.

 Keep your weight more over the heel of your right foot instead of leaning too far forward on the ball of the foot.
 Point the toes of your left foot and make the entire front of the left leg face the ground.
 Both legs should be perfectly straight.
 The right leg should remain perpendicular to the floor.